Gilead Sciences Inc. (GILD) and the Battle of Fundamentals vs. Technicals

 Piper Sandler gave a rating of “Overweight” to GILD, setting the target price at $96 in the report published on October 28th of the current year.

-After a stumble in the market that brought GILD to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.17% of gains for the given period.
+After a stumble in the market that brought GILD to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.36% of loss for the given period.

 Insider Trading